aws-samples/aws-lambda-manage-rds-connections/README.md

  Please note, the LambdaRDS_Test function has a 'sleep' function to simulate some random querying times for the query.
 You should comment this out for production deployments.

- Once the test finishes, you can navigate to your CloudWatch console and look for 'RDSLambda' metrics under the 'Custom' namespace.
-You can then plot these metrics and interact with them.
+ Once the test finishes, you can navigate to your CloudWatch console and use 'RDSLambda' Dashboard (deployed as a part of the SAM template) to look at the metrics.
+You can then use these metrics to create an alarm.

  ![Metrics](images/Metrics.png)